Code-Institute-Submissions/One-Day-In-May-MS1/README.md

     4. Having made the above fix, I am confident the page is responsive and looks good on all screen sizes.
     5. The background section and match reports enable users to learn more about the play-off matches.
     6. The YouTube videos and images enable users to experience the play-off matches.
+    7. Code has been successfully tested through the [Markup Validator](https://validator.w3.org/)

 3. Meet the Players page:
     1. All links tested.
 Internal links all work.
 External links all work and open in new window.